nikhil-RGB/Kakuro-Solver/README.md

 # Kakuro-Solver

+## Note: This Solver is Beta, and has inconsistencies in solving.

 Code includes only the code for the solver, no UI code is included.
 Currently, the program will return a vast set of solutions, out of which one will be correct and complete.